Sumit23199702/Backend_Assignment/README.md

 District: string,
 Postal Code: number

-Then after that I save this data in the mongodb or json file.Also, I use multer for uploading student Image and Identity.
+Then after that I save this data in the mongodb or json file.Also, I use multer and aws S3 for uploading student Image and Identity.